kentik/ktranslate/README.md

 # Build Docker Image:

-To build and use a Docker image, you must specify `MAXMIND_DOWNLOAD_KEY` as a build arg:
+To build and use a Docker image, you must specify `MAXMIND_LICENSE_KEY` as a build arg:

 ```bash
 docker build --build-arg MAXMIND_LICENSE_KEY=xxxxx -t ktranslate:v2 .